pc-consulting/ports/README.md

         - finance/py-pyactiveresource
         - finance/py-schwifty
         - finance/py-shopifyapi
-        - net/py-zeep
-            - Taken from ports and updated with corrected dependencies (bumped PORTREVISION for that)
         - www/py-pytest-httpx
+- graphics/py-mtcnn
+    - Builds package, installs, and passes portlint -AC

 Considered *alpha/beta* (i. e. may or may not be a starting point for a working port):